klausbetz/apple-identity-provider-keycloak/README.md

 enables [Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple) for web-based applications and native application (via `token-exchange`).

 :warning: Since `Keycloak v21.0.0` this extension cannot be used effectively.
 The old AngularJS-based Admin-UI got removed completely and at least for now there's no way of displaying all necessary configuration options in order to configure this extension properly in Keycloak.
 For now, the latest version this extension is compatible with is `v20.0.5`.
+However, you can still use this extension with Keycloak `> v21.0.0` when you use some sort of external configuration tools like terraform or keycloak-config-cli where you do not rely on Keycloak's UI.

 ### Apple vs. the rest of the world